Computers and Electronics

 SoC design, analog circuit design, digital circuit design, Verilog, VHDL, RTL, ASIC, FPGA, Cadence, TCL, Perl, Python, Synopsis, SPICE, MATLAB, Eagle CAD, Altium, DxDesigner, PADS, VLSI, SOC, CMOS, ARM, DSP, embedded systems, UART, C, C++, Java, Linux, Agile, Scrum, Fusion

-Intel Corporation, SoC Design Engineer, Hillsboro, Oregon
+Intel Corporation, SoC Design Engineer, Hillsboro, OR May 2019 to Present

 Key team member for the SoC Structural Design Team and SoC Clock Design Team